 Esophageal speech.
 Some people can learn to use the throat muscles of the esophagus to produce sound.
 This is called esophageal speech.

 Electrolarynx.
 Some people use a mechanical battery-powered device called an electrolarynx to speak.
 This device produces vibration that is transmitted through the tissues of the neck or is delivered into the mouth through a plastic tube to produce speech.

 Tracheoesophageal (TE) voice restoration.
 TE voice restoration is used by many people after a laryngectomy.
-TE speech is similar to normal laryngeal speech because it uses air from the lungs to power speech production just as it did prior to laryngectomy.
-A small, removable prosthesis (artificial device) that sits inside the stoma allows air from the lungs to pass into the esophagus for sound production.
+TE speech is similar to normal laryngeal speech because it uses air from the lungs to power speech production just as it did before laryngectomy.
+A small, removable prosthesis, which is an artificial device, that sits inside the stoma allows air from the lungs to pass into the esophagus for sound production.
 The sound then travels into the mouth for speech.